qor/doc/chapter2/setup.md

 ## Set up QOR admin

+[QOR admin](https://github.com/qor/admin) is the foundation of QOR.
+All resources are created based on it.

 ### 1. Prepare database

 The official ORM that QOR used is [GORM](http://jinzhu.me/gorm/).
-But this doesn't means QOR is binded with GORM.
-You can use any ORM you want.
-We would recommend user to use GORM because other ORM may lack of features that QOR needed.
+We use it in the demo code too.

 Define models and setup a database.